 The question of an Australian housing bubble has been around for the best part of a decade now.
 Just when will Australian property bubble burst?
 Looking at the facts of what is going on in the housing market it is quite clear that we are heading into bubble territory.
 As said by former CBA CEO David Murrey, we are in dangerous territory and all the classic signs of a housing bubble are there.

 The Graph below by Build Sydney clearly indicates that there is a direct correlation in homes becoming less & less affordable for the average salary worker.
+There has been a large pipeline of construction of off the plan apartments in Sydney over the past decade, potentially due to the cost of houses becoming more and more unaffordable.
 As their debt increases then so do prices, it is a direct relationship which is could be partly responsible for the boom in housing across the Australian continent.

 This is a worrying graph as it conveys that the main driver of house prices has been cheap credit thanks to record low-interest rates currently at 1.5% (as of January 2017).
 This clearly indicates that the house prices have been driven by an increase in mortgage debt and not from natural factors within the economy indicating property values are inflated nation-wide.